-See Also: County Health Rankings & Roadmaps: FAQ
+FAQ: County Health Rankings

-When will the 2013 Rankings be released?
+- When will this year's Rankings be released?

 As we know from Minnesota's Statewide Health Assessment, the social and economic factors in our lives impact our health a great deal.
 The Rankings consider social and economic factors to reflect that.